Southwest Bakersfield: Seven Oaks

 Seven Oaks is a mixture of residential and commercial space.
 It is roughly bordered to the north by Stockdale Highway and to the east by Gosford Road.
 The other boundaries are the city limits.
 Some of the housing communities in this area are Seven Oaks, Haggin Oaks, Southern Oaks, The Oaks, Campus Park, Laurelglen, The Vineyards, Silver Creek, Stone Creek, and Grand Island.
 Like Stockdale, it also contains a private country club (named the Seven Oaks Country Club).
 It also contains The Marketplace, a major retail center.
 California State University, Bakersfield is also located in Seven Oaks.

 A major commercial and retail sector is River Walk.
-Located along Stockdale Highway, between the Kern River and Calloway Drive, it is a mixture of commercial and retail shopping, featuring stores such as Target, Sprouts Farmers Market, TJ Maxx, Nordstrom Rack, DSW, and BevMo!.
+Located along Stockdale Highway, between the Kern River and Calloway Drive, it is a mixture of commercial and retail shopping.
 The centerpiece to the development is The Park at River Walk, which contains two artificial lakes and a meandering stream.
 It is also home to the Bright House Amphitheater.

 There is also a mini corporate center on Old River Road between the Kern River and Ming Avenue, although some of the buildings are also located on adjacent streets.
 Many companies in Bakersfield that need large office space are located there.
 Because land there is inexpensive, buildings' profiles tend to be short and wide, rather than high-rise.